Abhishek-K-S/express-ts-docker-setup/README.md

    docker compose up
    ```
    Initial setup might take some time.
-   Once the server is up, it will be running on port number 9999, you can change this by editing the .env file.
+   Once the server is up, it will be running on port number 9999.
    happyHacking!!

-##Note
+## Note
 1. Once installed, for subsequent runs, you can run
    ```bash
    docker compose up